Financial Aid for Graduate Students

 PrimeCare-4-YOUTH Grant

-A specialized training program for students pursuing master’s degree in social work, school counseling, and clinical rehabilitation/mental health counseling.
-Trainees focus on learning about integrated behavioral health care for children, youth, and their families, training in trauma informed care, and experiencing inter-professional and collaborative models of care.
+A specialized training program for students pursuing master’s degrees in social work, school counseling, and clinical rehabilitation/mental health counseling.
+Trainees focus on learning about integrated behavioral health care for children, youth, and their families, training in trauma-informed care, and experiencing inter-professional and collaborative models of care.
 Up to five school counseling students will receive a $10,000 federally funded stipend, dispersed twice throughout the academic year.

-Contact Dr. Lewis Hatcher if interested in being considered for this award.
+Contact Dr. Lewis Hatcher if you are interested in being considered for this award.